by Texas Homesteader ~

 Simple Mix-n-Drizzle Icing For Cinnamon Rolls

-When they come out of the oven I want a little drizzly icing for the tops. .
+When they come out of the oven I often want a little drizzly icing for the tops.

-So I stir up about a cup of powdered sugar, a few drops of vanilla extract and a couple of drops of milk.
-Not much now, just enough to make the icing thick enough to stay on top of the cinnamon rolls but thin enough to drizzle.
+You want just enough moisture to make the icing thick enough to stay on top of the cinnamon rolls but thin enough to drizzle.
 Per-FECTION!

-When I serve my handsome man his special breakfast there will be biscuits & gravy, eggs and bacon of course.
-But then I’ll offer a little sumpin-sumpin extra – decadent homemade cinnamon rolls.
-He LOVES these!
+When I serve my handsome man his special breakfast there will be cheddar/jalapeno biscuits with gravy, eggs and bacon of course.

 I’m thinking next time I might roll in some of my homemade apple pie filling to make an apple frittery kind of delight, whaddya think?